+RAID status

-RAID status Detailed information Description Normal Redundant data is intact, and the RAID is operating normally.
-Dagwadad One drive failed, and a part of the redundant data is corrupted.
+Detailed information Description

+Normal Redundant data is intact, and the RAID is operating normally.

+Described One drive failed, and a part of the redundant data is corrupted.

 Degraded Rebuild The RAID is being rebuilt due to a drive replacement or other reason.

 Fail Both drives failed.

-Unknown Acquisition of the RAID status failed, or the array configuration is abnormal.
+Unknown Getting the RAID status failed.